Neesh774/TerraBot/README.md

 - ``role <user> <role name>`` will give or remove a role from a user
 - ``unmute <user>`` will unmute a user.
 - ``warn <user> [reason]`` will warn a user.
 2 warns will mute them for 2 hours, and 4 warns will kick them.
+- ``ticketconfig`` will send a message with a button that allows users to create a ticket.
+Suggested to be used in a rules/info channel.
 ### Starboards
 - ``clearsb [original message id] [original message channel id]`` will clear the starboards, or remove a certain starboard using it's message and channel ID.
 - ``sblb [page]`` will tell you who has the most starboards.